Tight bounds for private communication over bosonic Gaussian channels based on teleportation simulation with optimal finite resources: Gaussian Relative Entropy and its Variance

 \section{Gaussian Relative Entropy and its Variance}

-In this appendix we provide a self-contained proof of both the quantum relative entropy between two arbitrary Gaussian states \cite{Pirandola.et.al.NC.17} and its variance \cite{WildeREEVar}, which was obtained using the techniques introduced in \cite{Pirandola.et.al.NC.17,Banchi.Braunstein.Pirandola.PRL.15}.
-Compared to the original derivations, the following proofs have the advantage of being both more compact and more general, as they can be applied to different conventions available in the literature.
-Indeed, from bosonic creation and annihilation operators we may define the bosonic quadrature operators $\hat x_j = (\hat a_j+\hat a_j^\dagger)/\sqrt{2\kappa}$ and $\hat p_j = -i(\hat a_j-\hat a_j^\dagger)/\sqrt{2\kappa}$ with different normalizations $\kappa$, where the convention used in the main text is recovered for $\kappa=1/2$, while the convention used in \cite{Pirandola.et.al.NC.17,WildeREEVar,Banchi.Braunstein.Pirandola.PRL.15} is recovered with $\kappa=1$.
-The quadrature operators can be grouped into a vector $\hat q:=(\hat x_{1},\hat p_{1},\dots,\hat x_{n},\hat p_{n})^{T}$ that satisfies the following commutation relations
+In this appendix we provide a self-contained proof of both the quantum relative entropy between two arbitrary Gaussian states~\cite{Pirandola.et.al.NC.17} and its variance~\cite{WildeREEVar}, that were obtained using the techniques introduced in~Refs.~\cite{Pirandola.et.al.NC.17,Banchi.Braunstein.Pirandola.PRL.15}.
+Compared to the original derivations, the following proofs have the advantage of being more compact and also more general, as they can be applied to different notations available in the literature.
+Indeed, from bosonic creation and annihilation operators we may define the bosonic quadrature operators $\hat{x}_{j}=(\hat{a}_{j}+\hat{a}_{j}^{\dagger})/\sqrt{2\kappa}$ and $\hat {p}_{j}=-i(\hat{a}_{j}-\hat{a}_{j}^{\dagger})/\sqrt{2\kappa}$ with different normalizations $\kappa$, where the notation used in the main text is recovered for $\kappa=1/2$, while the notation used in~Refs.\cite{Pirandola.et.al.NC.17,WildeREEVar,Banchi.Braunstein.Pirandola.PRL.15} is recovered with $\kappa=1$.
+The quadrature operators can be grouped into a vector $\hat{q}:=(\hat{x}_{1},\hat{p}_{1},\dots,\hat{x}_{n},\hat{p}_{n})^{T}$ that satisfies the following commutation relations

-We note that the operators $\kappa \hat q_i\hat q_j$ satisfy the same algebraic properties as the operators defined for $\kappa=1$.
-As such we can write any Gaussian state using the operator exponential form \cite{Banchi.Braunstein.Pirandola.PRL.15}
+Note that the operators $\kappa\hat{q}_{i}\hat{q}_{j}$ satisfy the same algebraic properties of the operators defined for $\kappa=1$.
+As such we can write any Gaussian state using the operator exponential form~\cite{Banchi.Braunstein.Pirandola.PRL.15}

-where $u:=\langle \hat q\rangle_{\hat {\rho}}\in \mathbb{R}^{2n}$ is the first moment,
+where $u:=\langle\hat{q}\rangle_{\hat{\rho}}\in\mathbb{R}^{2n}$ is the first moment,

-and the {\it Gibbs matrix} $\boldsymbol G$ is related to the CM $\boldsymbol\sigma $ by
+and the Gibbs matrix $\boldsymbol{G}$ is related to the CM $\boldsymbol{\sigma }$ by